Furniture Painting Classes for Maryland, Virginia, and D.C.!

 Furniture Painting Class: Decorating on a Budget!

-Painted furniture is all the rave today.
-And rightly so.
-Our homes deserve to be decorated with affordable, good quality furniture (like that which you can find at thrift store!).
+Painted furniture is all the rave today (although sometimes you should not paint wood).
+Our homes deserve to be decorated with affordable, good quality furniture (like that which you can find at the thrift store!).
 However, thrifted furniture or things passed down from Grandma, are usually very dated (and not in a good “vintage-y” way!).
 Paint can help you to transform a solid, well-constructed piece of furniture into something beautiful.
 And for very little money!

 - Furniture paint (you’ll choose your own color from 5-7 popular colors of Beyond Paint brand of furniture paint).